-(Rs. in Lakhs)

-ii.
-State grant, (Rs. in Lakhs) : 1,828.61

-iii.
-ULB grant (Rs. in Lakhs) : 159.16

-iv.
-Beneficiary Share (Rs. in 2 21625

-Lakhs) 216.25

-v.
-Total (Rs. in Lakhs) 1 3,501.52

-Whether technical specification

-18 / design for housing have been Yes

-10 ensured as per Indian Standards 103

-/ NBC/ State Norms?

-Whether it has been ensured

-19 that balance cost of construction Yes

-is tied up with State Grant, ULB

-Grant & Beneficiary Share?

-1 Whether trunk and line

-infrastructure is existing or 3

-being provisioned?
-7

-i.
-Water Supply - Yes

-ii.
-Sewerage - Yes

-iii.
-Road Yes

-iv.
-Storm Water Drain 2 Yes

-v.
-External Electrification Yes

-vi.
-Solid Waste Management : Yes

-vii.
-Any Other 0 Yes

-viii.
-In case, any infrastructure

-has not been proposed, reason ~

-thereof.

-Whether disaster (earthquake,

-flood, cyclone, landslide etc.)

-resistant features have been : Yes

-adopted in concept, design and

-implementation of the project?

-21 Whether Demand Survey - Yes

-Completed for entire city?
-1 43

-Whether City-wide integrated

-22 project have been formulated?
+00.8 888 i.
+Gol grant required (Rs.
+1.5 lakh per eligible beneficiary) (Rs. in Lakhs) LI Yes Whether building plan for all houses have been Approved?
+91 Дes Whether it has been ensured that selected beneficiaries have rightful ownership of the land?
+SI 19 331 : the project ÞI nsgender ETT nale Fei Male : No. of beneficiaries covered in - I 3 99) 567 : ownership (Any of these) 3 19t Transgene əle M əlsm Fer iniol : No. of Houses constructed / acquired.
+Please specify 10 sə X : Whether beneficiary have been selected as PMAY Guidelines?
+12 765 23 313 957 : Person with Disability Minority IstoT OBC TS SC CEN No. of beneficiaries covered in the project II Project Cost (Rs.
+In Lakhs) 01 oN Notified vering n Slum Non- m area botl & 38 100 Z6 Kalyani 592 Area : Area Covered If slum, whether it gets completely rehabilitated If Slum, then Slum type nether IS Name of beneficiari : No. of location covered in project: No of Slum Area Covered & No of Non Slum 6 4 Date of Approval by State Level Sanctioning and Monitoring Committee (SLSMC) Kalyani Municipality + Implementing Agency/ ULB L State Urban Development Agency (SUDA) : State Level Modal Agency: 9 0Ntt068 : Project Code: 5 -20 9102- ine (FA H : Project Name: 7 ineyl : Name of the City: 3 siba + Name of the District: 7 Bengal : Name of the State: I ii.
+State grant, (Rs. in Lakhs) 1251.49 iii.
+ULB grant (Rs. in Lakhs) : 108.93 iv.
+Beneficiary Share (Rs. in Lakhs) 0 148.00 v.
+Total (Rs. in Lakhs) : 2396.42 18 Whether technical specification / design for housing have been ensured as per Indian Standards / NBC/ State Norms? : Yes 19 Whether it has been ensured that balance cost of construction is tied up with State Grant, ULB Grant & Beneficiary Share? : Yes Whether trunk and line infrastructure is existing or being provisioned? i.
+Water Supply : Yes ii.
+Sewerage : Yes iii.
+Road iv.
+Storm Water Drain : . v.
+External Electrification : Yes vi.
+Solid Waste Management : Yes vii.
+Any Other : viii.
+In case, any infrastructure has not been proposed, reason thereof.
+No 20 Whether disaster (earthquake, flood, cyclone, landslide etc.) resistant features have been adopted in concept, design and implementation of the project? • Yes Whether Demand Survey Completed for entire city? • Yes 22 Whether City-wide integrated project have been formulated?
+If not reasons thereof?
+Yes 23 Whether validation with SECC data for housing condition conducted? : Yes 4 Whether Direct Benefit Transfer (DBT) of fund to individual bank account of beneficiary ensured in the project?
+Yes .5 Whether there is provision in DPR for tracking/monitoring the progress of individual houses through geo-tagged photographs?
 Yes

-If not reasons thereof? :

-Whether validation with SECC

-23 data for housing condition Yes

-conducted?

-Whether Direct Benefit Transfer (DBT) of fund to individual bank

-24 account of beneficiary ensured in Yes

-the project?